 - Mad Dog from John Woo's Hard Boiled is clearly a much better man than his boss Johnny Wong; he will not tolerate the harming or killing of innocents, a sentiment not shared by Johnny when trying to shoot past them to hit the heroes.....

 - Knauer from The Longest Yard, specifically the remake, captain of both the prison guards and the guards' football team.
-He obeys the warden's orders, but is uncomfortable with being Ordered To Cheat because he's not a bully and he believes in fair play.
-Later, the warden tries to hang a murder rap over inmate team captain Paul Crewe to get him throw the game; after the inmates win, Knauer tells Crewe he's willing to testify on his behalf if the warden goes ahead with the charges.
+He obeys the warden's orders but is uncomfortable with being Ordered to Cheat because he believes in fair play and in his team's ability to win legitimately.
+Later, the warden tries to hang a murder rap over inmate team captain Paul Crewe to get him to throw the game; after the inmates win, Knauer tells Crewe he's willing to testify on his behalf if the warden goes ahead with the charges.

 - Damodara in Belisarius Series.
-Reconstructed by making the dynamic among the leaders of the Malwa Empire into a major and central plot point.
+Reconstruction by making the dynamic among the leaders of the Malwa Empire into a major and central plot point.

-- In A Song of Ice and Fire, the cold and ruthless Tywin Lannister has his strongest supporter in his brother Kevan, a family man and generally decent guy who supports Tywin unconditionally because he feels that Tywin's harshness is necessary for the good of their family/the realm.
+- The cold and ruthless Tywin Lannister has his strongest supporter in his brother Kevan, a family man and generally decent guy who supports Tywin unconditionally because he feels that Tywin's harshness is necessary for the good of their family/the realm.
 He also saw early the long shadow his eldest brother would cast, and while their other brothers struggle to get out of it (and die doing so), he decides to make himself useful in it.
 In A Dance With Dragons, he's killed by Varys himself and his little birds, Varys fearing that he might undo the trainwreck his niece Cersei caused.
 Even Varys, typically a cold and calculating operator, seems to regret killing a man who isn't really a bad guy.